Su-27 Flanker (video game)

 Su-27 Flanker is a combat flight simulator released for the PC (DOS and Microsoft Windows) in 1995 on CD.
-Developed in Russia by Eagle Dynamics and published by Strategic Simulations, Inc (SSI), the game takes part in Crimea and allows players to fly the Sukhoi Su-27 in various combat roles.
+Developed in Russia by Eagle Dynamics and published by Strategic Simulations, Inc (SSI), the game takes place in Crimea and allows players to fly the Sukhoi Su-27 in various combat roles.
 The game also includes a mission editor, allowing the player to create custom gameplay scenarios.

 The Windows 95 version was released first, with the DOS version being developed later.